Is Polkadot Safe?

 Polkadot's DeFi ecosystem TVL of ~$300M is modest relative to its market cap, and on-chain activity metrics have been debated within the community.
 The shared security model has not yet achieved the network effects of competing approaches like Ethereum L2 rollups.

-Annual DOT issuance is being reduced from 120M to 56.88M tokens starting March 2026 (Referendum 1710), with a hard cap of 2.1B DOT.
-While this improves tokenomics, it also reduces staking rewards, potentially affecting validator economics if coretime revenue doesn't compensate.
+Annual DOT issuance was reduced from 120M to 56.88M tokens starting March 2026 (Referendums 1710 and 1828, passed with 81% approval), with a hard cap of 2.1B DOT.
+While this improves tokenomics, it also reduces staking rewards, potentially affecting validator economics if coretime revenue does not compensate.

 OpenGov treasury spending has been a point of community contention.
 The treasury receives 15% of inflation, and proposals with relatively low voter turnout can authorize significant disbursements.